MinPhys/MinPhys.github.io/RiP_2025/RiP_2025-planning.md

 * * *

 ### Meeting Dinner
 For those who have registered for the meeting and submitted a menu choice there is a group dinner at 7pm on Wednesday 9th.
-The venue for the dinner is
+The venue for the dinner is Vittoria on the Bridge, 19 George IV Bridge, Edinburgh EH1 1EN.
 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2234.091767010061!2d-3.1944619230405404!3d55.94778137315706!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x4887c79ad16bc623%3A0xb4d62bfef1117db4!2sVittoria%20on%20the%20Bridge!5e0!3m2!1sen!2suk!4v1744188156626!5m2!1sen!2suk" width="500" height="375" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>
 * * *